Janice Gurney: Translations & Alliances

 Translations & Alliances in an ongoing project of Gurney's that works in relation to the English translations of The Meditations of Marcus Aurelius.
-From 2013-2016, Gurney created pieces based on the same meditation: “My understanding of this meditation is fleeting.
+From 2013 to 2016, Gurney created pieces based on the same meditation: “My understanding of this meditation is fleeting.
 As a response to this sensation of instability, I dropped out the words of the meditation, leaving only red punctuation marks floating on a dark blue ground.
 The text becomes invisible—what remains is a structure provided by punctuation alone.
 These symbols of our breath reveal how the expression of our thoughts has changed over the centuries, and the shift in meaning that takes place in our bodies.”
 The body of work currently includes 35 pieces.
-These works were installed at Birch Contemporary from November 27, 2014 – January 10, 2015.
+These works were installed at Birch Contemporary from November 27, 2014 to January 10, 2015.
 In addition to the works themselves, the installation included photographs of these paintings in various locations as well as photographs of the reflections that could be seen in the paintings.
 In displaying the works with these photographs, Gurney emphasizes connections between the paintings themselves and the things that interacted with these pieces.

 Collaborations

 union language (1991)

-This installation was held at Mercer Union, a non-profit art-space in Toronto from September 5 to October 5, 1991.
+This installation was held at Mercer Union, a non-profit art-space in Toronto, from September 5 to October 5, 1991.
 The exhibition featured the following artists in collaborative pairs: Janice Gurney with Kim Maltman, Richard Banks with Tom Dean, Therese Bolliger with Colette Whiten, Ian Carr-Harris with Patricia Homonylo, Robert Flack with Christian Morrison, and Oliver Girling with Roland Jean.

 The works that were featured used a variety of media and covered a variety of content.

 Janice Gurney and Kim Maltman created a piece titled: Harlow and the Technology of Love.
 This contribution includes documented photographs of behavioural experiments conducted by Harry and Margaret Harlow concerning mother and infant bonding in rhesus monkeys.
-These are juxtaposed with photos of Hollywood love icon, Jean Harlow.
-In addition to photographs, this work includes a refrigerator cooling system, a shelf with various glue and adhesives, and a textual piece that is meant to be read like a poem, titled: The Affectional Systems.
+These are juxtaposed with photos of Hollywood love icon Jean Harlow.
+In addition to photographs, this work includes a refrigerator cooling system, a shelf with various glues and adhesives, and a textual piece that is meant to be read like a poem, titled: The Affectional Systems.

 According to the Mercer Union's summary of Gurney and Maltman's creation: “These groups of information interact to form a scathing commentary on the insidious ways that popular culture and science feed our negative stereotypes of women.”